 • Submit the non-refundable application fee

-• Official transcripts verifying completion of an undergraduate degree from an accredited college or university.
+• Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university.
 2.5 minimum GPA required.

 Career Opportunities for Graduates